WebAssembly/binaryen/README.md

      extra size in rare cases (we avoid this overhead in the common case where the `br_if` value is unused).
  * Strings
+   * When the string builtins feature is enabled (`--enable-string=builtins`), string operations are optimized.
+First, string imports are lifted into stringref operations, before any default optimization passes.
+Those stringref operations can then be optimized (e.g., a concat of constants turns into a concatenated constant).
+When we are about to finish running default optimizations, we lower stringref back into string builtins.
    * Binaryen allows string views (`stringview_wtf16` etc.) to be cast using `ref.cast`.
 This simplifies the IR, as it allows `ref.cast` to always be used in all places (and it is lowered to `ref.as_non_null` where possible